|

 Agh!
 Haldir felt something cut his shoulder.

-Then an intense light flared up behind him, and a familiar voice
+An intense light flared up behind him, and an unexpected voice

 shouted, Get down!
 GET DOWN NOW!